 The steps below show you how to do that in Windows 11.

 First, click on the Start menu and type Create and format hard disk partitions; under Best match, select the highlighted to open the control panel app.

 The Windows Disk Management tool should look similar to the image below.
 Any disks not yet set up are shown as Not Initialized and Unallocated.

 Once the hard drive is initialized, you can begin creating partitions.
-Windows 11 supports GPT, so you can choose that option.
-By default, MBR is selected, and if you’re not sure if the drive you install supports GPT, then MBR should be sufficient.
+Windows 11 supports GPT so you can choose that option.
+By default, MBR is selected, and if you’re unsure if the drive you install supports GPT, then MBR should be sufficient.

 If you’re setting up a drive or partition larger than 2 TB or want to use the latest partitioning style, select GPT.